 The Nanoha universe is full of colorful characters, many of which wield amazing weapons and powerful magic.
 There is a very detailed logic to the series’ magic system, which is an amazing show of dedication on the part of the writer.
 However, this specificity also causes bizarre results when powers get a little too complex.

-Carim Gracia is important to the story of StrikerS, the third season in the mainline franchise, but her actual power is baffling.
+Carim Gracia is important to the story of StrikerS—the third season in the mainline franchise—but her actual power is baffling.
 Effectively, she is a prophetess; she predicts future events, which allow her allies to take necessary precautions.
-Her method of communicating these predictions is utterly useless, though.
+Her method of communicating these predictions, however, is utterly useless.